COMP1151/comp1151-design-quiz/README.md

 ---

+## Instructions

+* Edit this Markdown file (either directly in Github or using a text editor such as Visual Studio Code) to answer each of the questions in the space below the question.
+* Commit and push your changes to the file back to your repository.
+You may make multiple commits before the deadline.
+Use the commit message "Final Submission" to identify your submission.

+---

 ## Question 1: MDA (3 marks)

 1. List the three components of the MDA model and give a one sentence description of each.
+---

+*Answer Question 1 here.*

 ---